The Reader (2008 film): Critical response

 When asked to respond, Hare called it "the most ridiculous thing ...
 We went to great lengths to make sure that that's exactly what it didn't turn into.
 The book is much more erotic."
 Daldry added, "He's a young man who falls in love with an older woman who is complicated, difficult and controlling.
 That's the story."

 The film appeared on several critics' top ten lists of the best films of 2008.
 Rex Reed of The New York Observer named it the second best film of 2008.
 Stephen Farber of The Hollywood Reporter named it the fourth best film of 2008, Tasha Robinson of The A.V.
 Club named it the eighth best film of 2008, and Roger Ebert of the Chicago Sun-Times placed it on his unranked top 20 list.

-Special praise went to Winslet's acting; she then swept the main prizes in the 2008/2009 award season, including the Golden Globe, the Critic's Choice Award, the Screen Actor's Guild Award, the BAFTA, and the Academy Award for Best Actress.
+Special praise went to Winslet's acting.
+She then swept the main prizes in the 2008/2009 award season, including the Golden Globe, the Critic's Choice Award, and the Screen Actor's Guild Award for Best Supporting Actress, and the BAFTA and the Academy Award for Best Actress.

 Several writers noted that her success seemed to have made real her appearance in the BBC comedy Extras, in which she played a fictionalized version of herself desperate to win an Academy Award.
 In the episode, Winslet decided to increase her chance of winning an Oscar by starring in a film about the Holocaust, noting that such films were often awarded Oscars.
 However, in the fictional film, Winslet played a nun sheltering children from the Holocaust rather than one of its perpetrators.
-Winslet commented that the similarity "would be funny", but the connection didn't occur to her until "midway through shooting the film...this was never a Holocaust movie to me.
+Winslet commented that the similarity "would be funny", but the connection didn't occur to her until "midway through shooting the film ... this was never a Holocaust movie to me.
 That's part of the story and provides something of a backdrop, and sets the scene.
 But to me it was always an extraordinarily unconventional love story."

+Some historians criticised the film for making Schmitz an object of the audience's sympathy and accused the filmmakers of Holocaust revisionism.